m4xy/cordova-plugin-forcetouch/test/ForceTouchApplication/plugins/cordova-plugin-forcetouch/test/ForceTouchApplication/plugins/cordova-plugin-forcetouch/test/ForceTouchApplication/plugins/cordova-plugin-forcetouch/test/ForceTouchApplication/plugins/cordova-plugin-forcetouch/test/ForceTouchApplication/plugins/cordova-plugin-forcetouch/test/ForceTouchApplication/plugins/cordova-plugin-forcetouch/test/ForceTouchApplication/plugins/cordova-plugin-forcetouch/test/ForceTouchApplication/plugins/cordova-plugin-forcetouch/test/ForceTouchApplication/plugins/cordova-plugin-forcetouch/README.md

 ```

 ## Description
-This plugin allows developer to manage Force Touch readable variables of supported Apple devices.
+This plugin allows developer to manage Force Touch readable values of supported Apple devices.

-It returns Force Touch data, prefixed with "ForceTouch" object.
+It returns Force Touch data, prefixed with "ForceTouch" object, for each Touch Point available on the screen.

 ## Supported Devices (Apple)
 - iPhone 6S